 The Group's supplier code of conduct requires full compliance to all applicable laws.
 Our suppliers are also required to go beyond compliance to ensure their environmental and social impacts are given consideration.
 We required them to comply with all applicable social and environmental laws, such as "Statutory Minimum Wage" in Hong Kong.
-The Group procured from a total of 579 suppliers, which includes building services, renovation works and food and beverage during the Reporting Year.
+The Group procured from a total of 736 suppliers in Hong Kong, which includes building services, renovation works and food and beverage during the Reporting Year.